gs1/gs1-syntax-engine/src/swift/README.md

 ]
 ```

-For a minimal example, create a `main.swift` file as follows:
+For a minimal example, create a `main.swift` file as follows.
+This uses
+the embedded AI table that is compiled into the library:

 ```swift
 import GS1Encoders